 Elsewhere, the National Trust (NT) has suggested that they have been looking at a number of rivers and streams in Snowdonia with a view to constructing hydro-schemes on them, including a number in the Ogwen Valley that could have significant impact on the upland landscape there.

 Among the rivers and streams being looked at are those that flow from the valley directly below Tryfan (Nant Cwm Tryfan) and the adjacent valley of Nant yr Ogof, as well as the stream that flows from below Y Garn (Afon Cywion) and which is highly visible from the A5 and adjacent hills.
-However, they also state that they do not for the time being intend to pursue a similar scheme on the river that flows from Ffynon Lloer (directly opposite the north ridge of Tryfan) on the Carneddau mountains.
+However, they also state that they do not intend to pursue a similar scheme on the river that flows from Ffynon Lloer (directly opposite the north ridge of Tryfan) on the Carneddau mountains.
 The NT have, however, stated that they will consult fully with all groups before submitting their proposals here, probably in early April.

 In the meantime, they have stated that they intend to start construction work on Afon Llagi on the slopes north of Cnicht, the so-called “Welsh Matterhorn” mountain in early April this year, which has attracted a considerable amount of local opposition as the information day for this was only held in early February.